arham7s/Exotic-Option-Pricing-via-Monte-Carlo-Simulation/README.md

 **Introduction**

 Monte Carlo simulation is a powerful numerical method used to price complex financial derivatives known as exotic options.
 Exotic options have features that make them more intricate than standard European or American options, often lacking closed-form analytical pricing solutions.
 Monte Carlo methods simulate the random paths of underlying asset prices to estimate the expected payoff of these options under the risk-neutral measure.
 This approach leverages probability theory and stochastic calculus to model financial markets.
+**Introduction**

+Monte Carlo simulation is a powerful numerical method used to price complex financial derivatives known as exotic options.
+Exotic options have features that make them more intricate than standard European or American options, often lacking closed-form analytical pricing solutions.
+Monte Carlo methods simulate the random paths of underlying asset prices to estimate the expected payoff of these options under the risk-neutral measure.
+This approach leverages probability theory and stochastic calculus to model financial markets.

 ---